-NOTE: If you assign outputs 7-8 and 9-10 to monitor controls, the monitor dial will affect the level of the headphone outputs as they are shared.
+NOTE: Assigning outputs 7-8 and 9-10 to monitor control will affect the level of the headphone outputs as they are shared.

 In the Output tabs on the Output Routing page, the fader "knob" will be green for the outputs assigned to the hardware rotary control.
-This means the on-screen fader is inoperative and you have to adjust the level of those outputs from the front panel.
+This means that the on-screen fader is inoperative and you have to adjust the level of those outputs from the front panel.
 However, the on-screen fader position, plus Mute and Dim status will reflect the hardware control's operation.